nikolajRoager/traffic_simulation/design_documents/Lane.md

     #define DEBUG_loading_counter

 Enables the `size_t loading_counter`, which counts how many internal node structs are currently loaded, providing a crude way of checking for memory leak.
+Also enables `std::mutex loading_counter_lock;` used to make any debugging and tests thread-safe.

 Member functions and typedefs
 -----